swisstopo/swissgeol-boreholes-dataextraction/README.predictions-json.md

   - `depth_column_entries`: list of locations of the entries in the depth column (if any).
   - `material_description_rect`: the area of the page that contains all material descriptions.
   - `page`: the number of the page of the PDF.
-- `page_dimensions`: dimensions of each page in the PDF, measured in PDF points (repeated)
 - `groundwater`: a list of objects, one for each groundwater measurement that was extracted from the PDF.
 Each object has the following keys.
   - `date`: extracted date for the groundwater measurement (if any) as a string in YYYY-MM-DD format.
   - `depth`: the measured depth (in m) of the groundwater measurement.